-- 1. Choose Tools > User Preferences.
-The User Preferences window opens.
-Click the Environment tab. - 2.
+- 1. Choose Options > User Preferences > Environment. - 2.
 In After new files are registered, choose: - Verify registered files if you want Enterprise Analyzer to verify files after they have been registered. - Ask user about verification if you want to be prompted to verify files after they have been registered.
 Available whether or not Verify registered files is selected. - 3.
-In Show relationships in the object properties view window, choose whether you want to restrict the relationships displayed in the Relationships tab of the Object Properties window: - Restricted to the current project if you want to restrict the relationships of the object to those in the current project. - Workspace wide if you want to display all the relationships of the object in the current workspace. - 4.
+From the Code Search Report Options you can select whether to be prompted that gueries will be run on all programs when you try to run a Code Search report for a project. - 4.
+The Chart Viewer options let you select: - Show Chart Viewer on startup if you want to have the Chart Viewer displayed when you start EA. - Default Chart View if you want to change the default chart view. - 5.
+In Show relationships in the object properties view window, choose whether you want to restrict the relationships displayed in the Relationships tab of the Object Properties window: - Restricted to the current project if you want to restrict the relationships of the object to those in the current project. - Workspace wide if you want to display all the relationships of the object in the current workspace. - 6.
+Select a main menu scheme: simplified or classic. - 7.
 For Java support, specify the path of the folder for the Java Runtime Environment (JRE) on your machine in the Path to JRE Folder field.
 If you do not enter a path, the current version specified in the Windows registry is used.
 You must use JRE version 1.5 or later.